Warren bets on brokered convention. Will she last that long?

 Warren hasn’t won — or even challenged for the lead — in any of the first four states, and it’s unclear where she’ll win on Tuesday, beyond her home state of Massachusetts.
-Yet her campaign is suddenly flush with cash after standout debate performances, and unlike some candidates, she has a robust infrastructure in states across the country, even some states beyond Super Tuesday.
-Warren also hasn’t faced the same intense pressure to drop out that felled some of her more moderate rivals, like Pete Buttigieg and Amy Klobuchar, both of whom plan to endorse former Vice President Joe Biden.
+Yet her campaign is suddenly flush with cash after standout debate performances, and unlike some candidates, she has a robust infrastructure in states across the country, even some voting beyond Super Tuesday.
+Warren also hasn’t faced the same intense pressure to drop out that felled some of her more moderate rivals, like Pete Buttigieg and Amy Klobuchar, both of whom endorsed former Vice President Joe Biden.

 “She’s earned the right to stay in through Super Tuesday,” said Meredith Kelly, a Democratic operative who served as communications director to New York Sen. Kirsten Gillibrand’s shuttered presidential campaign.